CTV

 The Problem

-At the time, CTV still operated under the assumption that web and streaming comes secondary to cable TV where the majority of the business operated for the last several decades.
-The leadership saw its website as a place for supplementary content like articles, contests, and event schedules.
+At the time, CTV still operated under the longstanding assumption that web and streaming were secondary to traditional cable TV—the core of its business for decades.
+Leadership viewed the website primarily as a hub for supplementary content like articles, contests, and event schedules, rather than as a true destination for video consumption.

 CTV_CUT